Economics Collection Profile

 Data Software Manuals Collection

 Online versions of data software manuals are linked from this Library directory.
 Paper versions at the Badia Library and the Economics Department Library (Villa La Fonte) are located at shelfmarks 001-005.
-Stata 16 manuals are only published in electronic format.
-Stata monographs are listed in this Library directory.
+Stata 17 manuals (2021) are only published in electronic format.
+Stata monographs are listed in the lower part of this Library directory.

 Economics and statistics reference works are available online and at the Badia Library and the Economics Departmental Library (Villa La Fonte).
 The Reference Directory has three sections: